 Payment to: Is tax payable?

 A dependant including: No

 surviving spouse or de facto

 former spouse or de facto

 any child (under 18) of the deceased

-• any person financially dependent on the deceased at the time of death or
+any person financially dependant on the deceased at the time of death or

-• any person in an interdependent relationship with the deceased at the time of death.
+any person in an interdependant relationship with the deceased at the time of death.

-The trustee of the deceased estate where the beneficiaries are dependants of the deceased Νο
+The trustee of the deceased estate where the beneficiaries are dependants of the deceased No

-A non-dependant of the deceased Yes - the taxable portion will be taxed at 17 per cent and any untaxed element taxed at 32 per cent.
-If the tax file number of the non-dependant is not provid will be paid at the highest marginal tax rate (plus the Medicare levy).
+A non-dependant of the deceased Yes - the taxable portion will be taxed at 17 per cent and any untaxed element will be taxed at 32 per cent.
+If the tax file number of the non-dependant is not provided, tax will be paid at the highest marginal tax rate (plus the Medicare levy).